Products and engineering services

 Large debris was scattered in the spent fuel pool of unit 3.
 In order to seize the large debris and it removes safely using remote operations, we prepared 3D CAD models based on the images taken, work simulations done, and the large debris removal system that we developed.
 As a result, the debris removal was completed in November of 2015.

-We have developed a system, to remove fuel from the spent fuel pool in unit 3.
+We have developed a system, to remove fuel assemblies from the spent fuel pool in unit 3.
 This system consists of fuel-handling equipment, cranes, and peripheral facilities.
-It can transport fuel to the ground level after storing it in the on-site transportation container.
+After storing fuel assemblies in the on-site transport container, this system can transport them to the ground level.
+Fuel removal work using this system was started in April of 2019, and the removal of all 566 fuel assemblies was completed in February of 2021.

 We have developed a robot to decontaminate the higher working areas on the first level of the nuclear reactor building and started the decontamination work in January of 2016.
 We have also developed equipment for the lower working areas.
 This technology can decontaminate contaminated areas without creating secondary wastes by spraying dry ice in contaminated areas and directly inhaling it.